welllog/olog/README.md

 # olog
 * olog is a lightweight, high-performance, out-of-the-box logging library that relies solely on the Go standard library.
-* Supports outputting logs in both JSON and plain text formats.
+* Support outputting logs in JSON, plain text, and custom formats.
 * Supports setting context handling functions to retrieve fields from the context for output.
 * Supports seven log levels: TRACE, DEBUG, INFO, NOTICE, WARN, ERROR, and FATAL, corresponding to the "trace", "debug", "info", "notice", "warn", "error", and "fatal" tags.
 Users can also define their own semantic tags, such as "slow" and "stat".
 * Provides output switch control for all log levels except FATAL.